Safe Cracker (pinball)

-Safe Cracker is a pinball machine with a safecracking theme, designed by Pat Lawlor, and distributed by Midway (under the Bally label).
-It was created in 1996.
-About 1148 were manufactured.
+Safe Cracker is a Bally pinball machine released in 1996, designed by Pat Lawlor.
+It is the first and only Token-Pin.

-Description
+Some locations would exchange a number of tokens for a small prize, such as a beer.

+Design

+Pat Lawlor initially pitched Monopoly as the theme for this game, but a large European distributor thought it wouldn't do well in markets outside North America.
+Monopoly was released by the same designer for Stern as a standard sized pinball machine in 2001.

+The machine is smaller in size than a standard pinball machine.

+Gameplay

-Safe Cracker differs from a standard pinball game in that the player is playing against the clock as opposed to having a certain number of balls available.
+Safe Cracker differs from a standard pinball game in that the player is playing against the clock, as opposed to having a certain number of balls available.
 If the player loses a ball, as long as there is time left on the clock they can continue playing.

-The machine is smaller in size than a standard pinball machine.
 The main objective of the game is to break into the bank's safe.
 The game can be broken into 3 areas of play: